Lu Xiufu: Yuan conquest

 On 18 January 1276, the general Bayan of the Mongol-led Yuan dynasty showed up with his army outside Lin'an.
 In a desperate attempt to make peace, the Song imperial court sent Lu Xiufu to negotiate but he was forced to surrender and then was released.

 The capital of the Southern Song dynasty at Lin'an in Zhejiang fell to Yuan invaders from the north in 1276, and the five-year-old Emperor Gong was taken prisoner.
 Together with Chen Yizhong, Zhang Shijie and Consort Yang, amongst others, Lu took care of the two sons of Emperor Duzong, seven-year-old Zhao Shi (赵昰) and four-year-old Zhao Bing (赵昺).
 Later the same year at Fuzhou in Fujian Province, Zhao Shi was enthroned and began ruling under the era name "Jingyan" (景炎; literally: "bright flame").
 Emperor Duanzong appointed Lu as military advisor to the Privy Council with the task of continuing resistance to Yuan forces.

 After Emperor Duanzong died at the age of ten in 1278, Lu and Zhang Shijie together enthroned his younger brother Zhao Bing whilst Consort Yang (now Empress Dowager Yang) effectively ran the court from behind a screen.
 Lu became Left Chancellor (左丞相) and ran the government together with Zhang Shijie.

 In 1279, Yuan forces led by Zhang Hongfan launched a large scale naval offensive against Song forces at Mount Ya (present-day Yamen), forcing Zhao Bing to flee.
 During the ensuing Battle of Yamen on March 19, 1279, the entire Song army and navy were totally wiped out.
 When the seven-year-old emperor Zhao Bing saw the outcome of the naval battle, he was shocked and slightly rebuked the disorder of his armed forces by saying "they should have coordinated their attack and fought as a unit."

-Lu, unwilling to be taken captive by Yuan troops, first ordered his younger wife to commit suicide then advised the emperor Zhao Bing:
+Lu, unwilling to be taken captive by Yuan troops, first ordered his younger wife to commit suicide then advised Zhao Bing:

 The affairs of our nation lie in ruins and our country is destroyed.
 Your Majesty, please do not continue the disastrous policies of your predecessor Emperor Gong whose presence in Dadu is an unbearable shame, we cannot again bear such an insult.

 With that, Lu gave the young emperor his seal, picked him up in his arms and jumped from a cliff into the sea, killing them both.
 Many imperial concubines and ministers also died and by July there were tens of thousands of corpses floating in the sea.
 Their deaths marked the end of the Song dynasty and the unification of China proper under the Yuan dynasty.